3dbeb41841bfbfcc24d55143816cf7f1/mongoose/readme.md

 module.exports = mongoose.model('Car', CarSchema);
 ```

 > NOTE: MongoDB is _schemaless_, meaning: all the documents in a collection can have different fields, but for the purpose of most web apps, enforcing some kind of validations via a _schema_ is often a good practice.
 The difference is that we are defining and enforcing the schema in our JavaScript code (via Mongoose) instead of in the database itself.
-Thus MongoDB does not enforce a schema, but Mongoose does!
+Thus MongoDB does not enforce a schema, ___but Mongoose does___!

 Note the following about our `Car` Model: